zinob/RPI_SGP30/README.md

 * reading raw-values

 If you have the AdaFruit board with built in level shifters and voltage regulator it is should work if you just plug in [SDA to pin 3, SCL to pin 5, VCC to pin 17 and GND to pin 20](https://pinout.xyz/pinout/i2c).
 You should then be able to find the SGP30 an address 0x58 using `i2cdetect -y 1`.
 If you get an error message  you probbably need to enable i2c in the kernel using  [`raspi-config` and reboot](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial)

+After 12 hours of run time the base-line data is saved once every hour as per the "device driver integration guide".
+The data is saved as json to ~/sgp_config_data.txt